Firmsconsulting

 Operating Profit Margin Ratio

 Operating profit margin ratio (OPMR) is a profitability ratio.
-It measures how much of each sales dollar remains after all costs, besides interest, tax and preferred stock dividends, are deducted.
+It measures how much of each sales dollar remains after all costs, after interest, tax and preferred stock dividends are deducted.
 In other words it measures how efficiently a business manages its operations or how efficiently the firm manages its income statement (keeping a healthy balance between sales and costs).

 Example